 Cannot Be Changed (Permanent)

-These are permanently set when your token is created.
 If any of these are wrong, you must create a new token.

 Can Be Updated (If Authority Retained)